-Facets of God Displayed in the Hebrew Aleph-Bet (Qoof-Resh-Sheen-Tav) Pt.
-7 The conclusion
+Facets of God Displayed in the Hebrew Aleph-Bet: Qoof, Resh, Sheen, and Tav

 This is the seventh and final part of a series viewing the ancient Hebrew letter pictographs in context of how they reveal facets of God's character.
 It is spectacular in that there is nothing in God's Word that is without significance even the letters of Words confirm and reiterate the truths shown to us in the scriptures.

 In part one of this series, it was explained in the Hebrew Aleph-Bet the revelation of the strong Father (Aleph-ox), the builder Son (Bet-home), and humble resurrecting Holy Spirit (Gimel-camel)

 In Part two Jesus is shown as the way (Dalet-door), the light of our World (Hey-window) and our eternal security (Vav-nail) that secured our salvation through His death on the cross.
 These three show us the home

 Part three revealed God as one who remembers (zayin-inscribing tool) His covenant and embraces and surrounds us within the fence (Chet-fence) of His mercy and grace and who is our righteous judge (tet-snake)

 Part Four studied the powerful (yod-hand forearm) and capable (caph-cupped palm) hands of God that shepherd and lead (lamed) us.

 Part Five showed us our God as infinitely massive, mighty (mem-water), and eternal (nun-fish), upholding (Samech-crutch) all things by His power

 Part six we looked at the God who sees (ayin-eye) us, and how He is so wonderful (pey-open mouth), and Righteous (Tsadiq-worshipping man)